f-starace/Tailwind-Tanstack-Table/README.md

 A responsive, easily customizable Table based on Tanstack Table (Ract Table v8), Tailwind CSS and Typescript.

 > Note: This repo is a work in progress.
+An important update to increase customizability and flexibility should come by mid September

 ## Todo: